All pupils are encouraged to pursue co-curricular interests as part of a balanced education.

 is produced to help pupils decide!

 Many pupils take up the challenge of working towards Silver and Gold in the Duke of Edinburgh's Award Scheme, where they not only learn survival skills, but also participate in activities such as cy-cling, kayaking, sailing and a wide range of Community Service projects.
+Full details of our Duke of Edinburgh programme can be found here.

 A large number of pupils enjoy representing the School each weekend in our Sports Teams and many sign up for the Mark Scott Leadership and World Challenge.
 Pupils and staff are motivated to give up their holidays to get involved in expeditions or to attend additional training sessions.
 There is a spirit of "can-do" among the pupils; each year, we routinely have around six Young Enterprise companies competing for business.